magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 The first time you start working in branches for your Starter project, you need to create a Staging branch.
 This sets up a Staging environment with a code branch matching the Production `master` branch and environment.

 Next, create branches from `staging` to develop code, add extensions, and configure 3rd party integrations.
 Anytime you need to develop custom code, add extensions, integrate with a 3rd party service, work in a develop branch created from `staging`.
-You will have four active Development (Integration) environments available.
-When you push your an active branch of Git code, one of these Development (Integration) environments automatically deploys your code to test.
+You will have four active Integration environments available.
+When you push your an active branch of Git code, one of these Integration environments automatically deploys your code to test.

 We walk you through the process when you [set up your local]({{page.baseurl}}cloud/access-acct/first-time-setup.html).